Key & Peele: Format

-In the last two seasons, the show eschewed a studio audience in favor of a pre-shot narrative, featuring the duo discussing a concept during a car ride, as the introduction to their sketches.
+In the last two seasons, the show eschewed a studio audience in favor of a pre-shot narrative, featuring the duo discussing a concept during a car ride through the Mojave Desert, as the introduction to their sketches.
+In the last episode, it is revealed that the car ride is an extension of the "I Said Bitch" sketch from the first episode, their first primary sketch, as they finally stop the car in the middle of the road, look around, and utter "Bitch!" to one another.

 Production

 The series was first announced in June 2011 by Comedy Central.
 In anticipation of the show, Key and Peele launched a web series in support of the program.
 The series premiered in January 2012 on Comedy Central in the U.S. and on The Comedy Network in Canada.
 The first episode drew 2.1 million viewers, making it the most-watched Comedy Central launch since 2009.
 The series was renewed for four more seasons, beginning in September 2012, September 2013, September 2014, and July 2015.
 The last episode aired in September 2015.